-In this thesis we develop robust statistical methods for marginal and MAP inference, which we demonstrate on a variety of applications.
-We summarize our primary contributions below.
+In this thesis we develop robust statistical methods for marginal and MAP inference, focusing on complex models of continuous random variables.
+We consider, both, deterministic and stochastic approximations for a variety of applications.
+Our primary contributions are summarized below.

 1.4.1 Particle-Based Continuous MAP Inference